From $3,000 to $40,000+: Website Design Cost Breakdown

 Webflow even has a free plan – in this case, you won't have a custom domain.
 Pricing ranges from $14 to $39 for general use and $29 to $ 212 for e-commerce.

-There are many factors this hourly rate will depend upon.
+Many factors determine this hourly rate.
 The designer's experience, portfolio, seniority level, and their location can influence the costs.
 A quick look at Upwork will show you a wide range of hourly rates from $10 to $120 and more.

 If your website will grow over time or if you expect regular redesigns, it might be worth considering hiring an in-house web designer.

 In the US, the average cost of hiring a website designer will be $25,39 per hour, which respectively will amount to $50,5K a year.
-So, at first glance, the costs do not exceed that of hiring a freelancer.
+So, at first glance, the costs do not exceed those of hiring a freelancer.
 But you should take into account the variety of benefits: paid time off, maternity and sick leaves, and so on.
-So, hiring an in-house designer might be a good idea if you expect you will have many ongoing tasks for them.
-In other cases, in all fairness, it will increase the average price for web design quite much, and is not worth your time.
+So, hiring an in-house designer might be a good idea if you expect you to have many ongoing tasks and need someone with the technical knowledge to handle them effectively.
+In other cases, in all fairness, it will increase the average price for web design services quite much, and is not worth your time.

 Designs here are simplistic and tailored to encourage page viewers to contact the company for specific tasks.
 They are known for their clean, minimalist, and professional design.
 Corporate websites prioritize functionality, user experience, and a clear path to conversion rather than complex or elaborate aesthetics.
 The design is often aimed at presenting information and features in a straightforward and easy-to-navigate manner.